rahulraj/web_projects/README.md

 simply listed a set of features which I had to provide, and allowed me to decide the architecture myself.

+This repository is primarily for me to present some code I've written for interested parties.
+As of the  writing of this readme file, the due date for all the assignments have passed.

+If you're taking 6.170 in a subsequent semester though, please don't use this code - it would make both me and the staff very sad.
+You could look at it after you've submitted your own version, to see how we did things differently :)

 Assignment 1 - Object Models
 ----------------------------
 This assignment did not require writiting code.
 I was asked